vk533/Autonomous-driving-and-object-detection-using-YOLO-algorithm/README.md

 ![Image](ImagesYOLO/Picture4.png)

 In the figure above, we plotted only boxes for which the model had assigned a high probability, but this is still too many boxes.
-You'd like to reduce the algorithm's output to a much smaller number of detected objects.
+We'd like to reduce the algorithm's output to a much smaller number of detected objects.

 To do so, we'll use non-max suppression.
 Specifically, we'll carry out these steps: